awsdocs/amazon-kendra-developer-guide/doc_source/API_SalesforceChatterFeedConfiguration.md

 # SalesforceChatterFeedConfiguration<a name="API_SalesforceChatterFeedConfiguration"></a>

-Defines configuration for syncing a Salesforce chatter feed\.
+The configuration information for syncing a Salesforce chatter feed\.
 The contents of the object comes from the Salesforce FeedItem table\.

 ## Contents<a name="API_SalesforceChatterFeedConfiguration_Contents"></a>